-2.1 A theoretical model for dialogue
+2.1.
+A theoretical model for dialogue

 Current models of dialogue all start from the assumption that a dialogue consists of a sequence of user and system turns.
-Dialogue management is concerned with deciding what action to take at each system turn and this decision is always based on some form of internal state.
-The representation of this internal state cannot be a perfect because the system does not have perfect knowledge of the environment.
-Instead, the internal state must represent the system's beliefs about what the user intends and what has happened in the dialogue.
+Dialogue management is concerned with deciding what to do in the system turn and this decision is always based on some form of internal state.
+The internal state cannot be a perfect representation of what has happened because the system does not have perfect knowledge of the environment.
+Instead, the internal state represents the system's beliefs about what has happened in the dialogue.
 The standard notation for the internal state varies between the POMDP and MDP literatures.
 In this paper the system's internal state will be consistently denoted $b \in \mathcal{B}$ , and is always called the belief state.
 This includes all different frameworks (including FSA and MDP) since in all cases the internal state is a representation of the system's beliefs.
-The belief state is often called the system state but that will be avoided here to avoid confusion with the environment state defined below.
+The belief state is often called the system state but that will be avoided here to stop confusion with the environment state defined below.

 What the system chooses to do during its turn is called the machine action or system action and is chosen from a predefined set, $m \in \mathcal{M}$ .
 The set of distributions over actions is denoted $\Pi(\mathcal{M})$ .
-Policies, $\pi : \mathcal{B} \longrightarrow \Pi(\mathcal{M})$ , are then mappings from belief states to probabilistic action choices.
+Policies, $\pi : \mathcal{B} \to \Pi(\mathcal{M})$ , are then mappings from belief states to probabilistic action choices.
 The development of the belief state over time depends on the responses the system obtains from its environment.
-A set of observations, $o \in \mathcal{O}$ is defined, which describes what the system can observe about the world around it.
+A set of observations, $o \in O$ , is defined, which describes what the system can observe about the world around it.
 Given the previous belief state, b, the last machine or system action, m, and the last observation, o, the system transitions into a new belief state, b'.
 The function which defines this is called the belief state transition function.